aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 - Open the TCP port 6180, to enable the validators to talk to each other.
 - Open the TCP port 6181, to enable validator fullnode to connect.
 - Open the TCP port 9101, to send the validator metrics to validate the health stats.
-- Make sure to keep the TCP port 6186 open for the local backup storage service.

 For the public fullnode:

 - Open the TCP port 6182, to enable the fullnodes to talk to each other.
 - Open the TCP port 9101, to send the fullnode metrics to validate the health stats (only needed during registration stage).
 - Open the TCP port 80/8080, for the REST API access.
-- Make sure to keep the TCP port 6186 open for the local backup storage service.